 If a product you are buying is intended to be used to screen, assess, diagnose or treat a patient, by law it is considered to be a medical device.
 This means that the product must be registered with the appropriate regulatory body.

 If you are using a new technology for medical purposes, there are potential risks that must be identified and mitigated.
 There is a process for this, which is managed and monitored by the government.
 In Canada, medical devices are regulated by Health Canada.
-In the United States, the Food and Drug Administration (FDA) regulates medical devices.
+In the United States, the Food and Drug Administration (FDA) is the governing body which regulates medical devices.

-Since the use of medical devices have hazards/risks associated with them, in most of the world medical devices are classified based on their perceived risk.
-In the U.S., there are three tiers of medical devices:
+Since the use of devices in medicine have hazards or risks associated with them, in most of the world, medical devices are classified based on their perceived level of risk.
+In the U.S., there are three tiers (or classes) of medical devices:

 - Class II Medical Devices are more complex than Class I devices, are considered to be of higher risk than Class I devices and therefore require more stringent regulatory controls to provide assurance of their effectiveness and safety.